Martin Ssempa: Ministry

+Ssempa's religious interests began when he joined a bible study group in school, in hopes of starting a relationship with a female schoolmate, later recalling "[M]y focus was not on Jesus but on the girl herself".
+While he failed to enter a relationship with the schoolmate, Ssempa credits the bible study with making him a born-again Christian.
+He initially sought to become a Catholic priest, but at age 18, he instead joined a Baptist congregation.

+During his time at Makere University, both Ssempa's brother and sister contracted HIV.
+Ssempa sat by their beds as they grew sicker.
+When they died in 1990, he blamed their promiscuity and feared that his lifestyle would also lead to his death via AIDS.
+Ssempa gave up on his initial plans of becoming an international performing artist and converted to Evangelical Christianity at the Wandegeya Baptist Youth Center.
+He travelled the country with a drama group that performed in schools in an effort to educate students about AIDS.

-In 1996, Ssempa founded the Makerere Community Church on the campus of Makerere University.
+In 1996, Ssempa founded the Makerere Community Church on the campus of Makerere University, in a building he dubbed the "White House".

 Activism

 Ssempa has advocated a cessation of tribal rivalries and hatred in Uganda.

 Ssempa opposes the separation of church and state and the use of condoms to prevent HIV contraction, and supports abstinence plus fidelity education in the fight against sexual diseases.
 He claims to be leading a crusade to "kick sodomy out of Uganda, endorsing proposed legislation in Uganda that makes certain homosexual acts punishable by life in prison or, in some severe cases of rape, death".
+In 2007, Ssempa organised a rally, in which a speaker suggested the systematic killing of gays and lesbians through intentional mass starvation.
+In 2009, Ssempa doxxed several gay men by name and workplace.

-He is a strong advocate of the Uganda Anti-Homosexuality Bill.
+He is a strong advocate of the Uganda Anti-Homosexuality Bill, although he was not in support of the capital punishment as a penalty, which was formerly included in the bill.
 He champions the bill by showing gay pornography, depicting fisting, anilingus, and coprophilia in his church and at conferences.
 These sermons became a viral meme on the internet as "Eat Da Poo Poo".
-He has become a popular Internet meme due to this and his many other anti-homosexual performances, most notably an appearance on the breakfast television show Morning Breeze opposite LGBT activist Pepe Julian Onziema.
+He has become a popular Internet meme due to this and his many other anti-homosexual performances, most notably an appearance on the NBS Television breakfast television show Morning Breeze, opposite LGBT activist Pepe Julian Onziema.
 He has become known as "the Pasta" and "Pasta Senpai" in these memes.

 Of the bill, Ssempa has stated the following: Some people have asked about the rationale of a death penalty mentioned in the Bill.
 There has been a lot of misinformation about this matter with headlines such as: “Gays face death penalty in Uganda”.
 These headlines are deliberately misleading.
 This penalty applies only in special cases termed 'aggravated homosexuality', which include, those convicted of unlawful homosexual rape of a child or handicapped invalid; this is a conviction of paedophilles!